 - Dataset Cleanup

 The Device Migration card allows you to initiate and monitor a device migration for your Datto appliance.
-Use the Device Migration tool if you are replacing one Datto appliance with another, and you need to transfer all user settings and data from the old device to the new device.
+Use the Device Migration tool if you are replacing one Datto appliance with another, or you need to transfer some or all user settings and data from one Datto device to another.

 Click Perform Migration to schedule a new migration.

 To learn more about device migrations, review our Understanding Device & Storage Migrations article.

 Storage Upgrade and Repair

 The Storage Upgrade and Repair card allows you to monitor, manage, and dismiss storage migrations scheduled for your device.
 Consider a storage migration if you need to perform a simple field upgrade of the device's storage array, or if you need to replace one or more hard drives which are in a pre-failure state.

 To learn more about storage migrations, review our Understanding Device & Storage Migrations article.

 The Screenshot Queue card displays a list of all recovery points that are pending screenshot verification.
 You can cancel verification for individual points by clicking the Remove icon, or you can clear the entire queue by clicking Clear Queue.